CLASS – Educational Leadership SBL/SDL (MSEd)

-The Collaborative Leadership Advancing School Success (CLASS) program, offered in partnership with New Visions for Public Schools, is a clinically-based school leadership program that engages teachers as learners and leaders, readying students to supervise and support the professional development of fellow teachers and the management of systems at the building and district levels.
+The Collaborative Leadership Advancing School Success (CLASS) program is a clinically-based school leadership program that engages teachers as learners and leaders, readying students to supervise and support the professional development of fellow teachers and the management of systems at the building and district levels.

 Upon successful completion of the two-year program students will receive a master’s degree from Hunter College and eligibility for New York State School Building Leader and School District Leader certification.

 Lucia Rutter (Assistant Director, Office of Partnership Programs)

 The program advisor will notify students of the cohort’s particular course of study before registering for classes.
 Course sequence is subject to change.
 To view course descriptions, progress standards and exit requirements visit the catalog.